 Sheri Peachey, MA, LCMHC, NCC

-Sheri Peachey earned a BS in Organizational Management from Colorado Christian University in 2000, and an MA in Counseling and Human Services from the University of Colorado in Colorado Springs in 2002.
+Sheri Peachey earned a BS in Organizational Management from Colorado Christian University and an MA in Counseling and Human Services from the University of Colorado in Colorado Springs.
 She is a Licensed Professional Counselor (# 5134) in North Carolina and a National Certified Counselor (#209154).
 As of 2015, Sheri has twelve years of counseling experience.

 336-542-2060 ext.
 105, Sheri@RPCounseling.org

 Rachel Stout, MA, Ed.S, LCMHC, NCC

-Rachel Stout earned a Bachelor of Arts in Psychology from the University of North Carolina at Charlotte in 2007 and earned a Master of Arts and Education Specialist Degree in Mental Health Counseling from Gardner-Webb University in 2013.
+Rachel Stout earned a Bachelor of Arts in Psychology from the University of North Carolina at Charlotte and earned a Master of Arts and Education Specialist Degree in Mental Health Counseling from Gardner-Webb University.
 She is a Licensed Professional Counselor in North Carolina (#10458) and a National Certified Counselor (#320752).
 Prior to joining Restoration Place Counseling, Rachel worked in a family medical practice, on a college campus, and in a private practice in Charlotte, where she has counseled young adults, adults, adolescents, families, and couples facing a variety of issues.
 Through these experiences, she’s learned that she has a heart for working specifically with women and girls.

 Rachel utilizes a blended counseling approach that incorporates Cognitive Behavioral Therapy, Existential Therapy, Internal Family Systems and Solution Focused Therapy.
 Rachel is trained in EMDR, which is a fast-paced, cutting edge therapy that helps people process trauma and other emotional issues beyond what “talk therapy” can offer.
 She has completed EMDR Basic Training Level 1 and Level 2, providing her with the ability to utilize EMDR as a therapeutic intervention.
 Rachel is also Gottman Level 1 trained, which assists her in working with clients experiencing relationship difficulties.

 Rachel is a firm believer that we cannot always control our circumstances, but that we ultimately decide how to respond to these circumstances.
 She utilizes this philosophy in her work with clients to help provide a sense of empowerment and hope.
 She values the counseling relationship immensely and views the journey together as sacred.
 Rachel sincerely believes that life’s challenges and hardships can be turned into areas of hope, meaning, and purpose by challenging and shifting deeply ingrained beliefs that have held the client captive for years.

 336-542-2060 ext.
 108, Rachel@RPCounseling.org